Hillary Scholten: 2020

 In July 2019, Scholten announced her candidacy for the United States House of Representatives in in the 2020 elections.
 She was unopposed in the Democratic Party primary.
-She lost the general election to Republican nominee Peter Meijer, but came the closest a Democrat had come to winning the district since 1982, when incumbent Republican Harold S. Sawyer was held to 51% in what was then the 5th district.
-It was also only the second time since 1982 that a Democrat had received 40% of the vote; the Democratic nominee received 43% two years earlier.
+She lost the general election to Republican nominee Peter Meijer, winning 47% to Meijer's 53%.
+It was the closest a Democrat had come to winning the district since 1982, when incumbent Republican Harold S. Sawyer was held to 51% in what was then the 5th district (it has been the 3rd since 1993).
+She was also only the second Democrat since 1982 to win at least 40% of the vote in what had been one of the more Republican urban districts in the country; the Democratic nominee won 43% two years earlier.